Dermatologist

 A dermatologist examines and treats skin conditions, allergic symptoms and various changes in the skin.
 The dermatologist's area of expertise also includes sexually transmitted infections and skin conditions affecting the genitals as well as many systemic diseases that cause skin symptoms.
 There are about 3,000 different rashes and skin conditions that dermatologists can treat.

-Common dermatologist-treated skin conditions include:
+The most common skin conditions include:

 - acne